skywind3000/z.lua/README.md

 z - jump around (lua implementation for unix &amp; windows).

 An alternative to [z.sh](https://github.com/rupa/z) with windows and posix shells support and performance improving.

+## Description

+z.lua is a faster way to navigate your filesystem.
+It tracks your most used directories, based on 'frecency'.
+After  a  short  learning  phase, z will take you to the most 'frecent' directory that matches ALL of the regexes given on the command line, in order.

+For example, `z foo bar` would match `/foo/bar` but not `/bar/foo`.

 ## Features